Kiarasht/Kruskals-Algorithm/README.md

 It is a greedy algorithm in graph theory as it finds a minimum spanning tree.

 For the algorithm to work, you will need an text file that includes a string, followed by another string, followed by an int.
 The strings are simply the names of nodes and the int is the cost of traveling between them.
-The text file included in the respository is widely used for the travelling salesman problem.
+The text file included in the repository is widely used for the travelling salesman problem.